richard-ui/b_fitness_store/README.md

  My friends and family who helped to test the site and to test payments of products.

 - Girlfriend - Alexandra Connolly

-- Father – Gary Jones